prcutler/paulcutler.org/content/posts/2022-01-12-introducing-the-circuitpython-show/index.md

 The show will be a question and answer style interview podcast.
 I’m shooting for each episode to be about 30 minutes.
 I’ll interview a person in (or around) the CircuitPython community and it will give listeners an opportunity to learn more about that person.

 I’m still a ways out from releasing episodes.
 I’m planning on six episodes for season one and I’ve been emailing invites out to potential guests.
 So far I have three confirmed guests so I still have a little work to do.
+If you have any guest recommendations or want to be on the show, please let me know!
+(Really, please!)

 I’m brand new to all this and I’m sure it will take me a few episodes to find my “voice”.
 I’m recording a teaser trailer and already I’m learning how hard this is!
 But if you’ll stick with me, I’m guessing the episodes will get better as I go along.
 I've really enjoyed my time in the CircuitPython community, especially the Adafruit Discord channel, and thought there are enough interesting people to make a podcast about those people and their projects.